Sally Yeh: Career

+During the 1990s in some of the music award and entertainment shows she participated in, she was able to demonstrate her proficiency in reading Chinese to some extents but struggled at times.
+In some examples, in the 1993 Jade Solid Gold Awards when she had to read out two written Chinese names of the female singers being nominated for an award that were written on tennis balls, she was able to read out Faye Wong's name, but struggled to read out Vivian Chow's name.
+In 1994 Jade Solid Gold Awards, she along with other singers were playing a word puzzle on a large board needing to figure out the song titles by filling in the empty spaces next to the few hinted words already written down, Sally was able to figure out the full title of the song she was guessing by seeing a few of the Chinese words already written down without the need for romanizations but upon needing to fill it out, she found it easier to write out the English phonetics of the song titles than to write out the complicated strokes of the Chinese characters needed to be written down.

+In a July 2022 interview on CGTN's The Point, Yeh admitted that over the years of her career singing Chinese songs, very often she is not able to fully understand the lyrics and has to listen to the arrangements of the music to be able to appropriately relate to the emotions of the songs.

 Yeh has received the Most Popular Hong Kong Female Singer award at the Jade Solid Gold Best Ten Music Awards four times (1990, 1991, 1992, and 1993).
 In 1992, Yeh collaborated with a couple of other western artists, recording "I'm Always Dreaming of You" with Tommy Page in 1992 and "I Believe in Love" with James Ingram the following year.

 In 2002, Yeh re-entered the Cantopop market, released the record "Can You Hear", and performed a series of concerts in different countries.
 In 2011, Yeh received the Golden Needle Award at the 33rd RTHK Top Ten Chinese Gold Song Music Award Ceremony.
-Yeh has also collaborated on a number of soundtracks (mostly on Tsui Hark's movies with scores by Wong Jim), including "Lai Ming But Yiu Loi" from A Chinese Ghost Story (1987), which won the Best Original Song award at the 7th Hong Kong Film Awards.
+Yeh has also collaborated on a number of soundtracks (mostly for Tsui Hark's films with scores by Wong Jim), including "Lai Ming But Yiu Loi" from A Chinese Ghost Story (1987), which won the Best Original Song award at the 7th Hong Kong Film Awards.